 Three years ago, writer Mackenzie Pearson coined the term “dad bod” to describe the physique of former college frat boys sporting middle-aged beer guts.
-Pearson’s “Why Girls Love The Dad Bod” turned dads’ love handles from health indictment to endearing distinction — dad bod has been forgiven, and even celebrated.
+Pearson’s “Why Girls Love the Dad Bod” turned dads’ love handles from health indictment to endearing distinction.
+What biceps?
+Dad bod has been forgiven, and even celebrated.
 But when a dad-to-be sports a dad bod, studies suggest the extra weight can be downright unhealthy — both for himself, and for his future children.

 A 2017 study in the journal Cell Metabolism looked at how a man’s weight might affect the genetic information in his sperm.
 Researchers discovered that weight loss changed sperm cell DNA, and that research was corroborated in a mouse study published this October in the journal Diabetes.
 Researchers from Ohio State University Wexner Medical Center examined the offspring of sedentary mice and mice who were allowed to exercise freely.
 They found that even with a high-fat diet the mice that were allowed to exercise had offspring that were better able to manage their weight.
 Sedentary mouse-dads, on the other hand, had offspring with decreased metabolic health.

-Cell and mouse studies, to be sure.
-With all the limitations of non-human research.
+Granted these were studies done at the cellular level and in mice, with all the limitations of non-human research.
 But several studies suggest that overweight human parents are more likely to have overweight children, too.
 A 2011 study published in the International Journal of Obesity analyzed 3,000 two-parent families and found that the chances of a child becoming overweight quadrupled when a mother was normal weight and a father was overweight.
 A more contemporaneous study in 2018 looked at the BMIs of 2,000 randomly selected infants.
 Researched found that overweight fathers had “a small but significant and continuous impact on child’s postpartum growth.”